-Like all children, those born with cleft lip and/or palate begin learning about speech from the very first day of life.
+Like all children, those with clefts begin learning about speech from their very first day of life.

-Like all children, those born with cleft lip and/or palate begin learning about speech from the very first day of life.
-They probably make sounds similar to those made by most babies.
-However, the development of normal speech habits can be affected by cleft lip and/or palate since we use those body parts to form sounds.
-Cleft speech may be difficult to understand because of one or more of the following communication problems:
+Like all children, those with clefts palate begin learning about speech from their very first day of life.
+Unlike most other children, however, their mouths and lips can make developing normal speech habits impossible.
+They may be difficult to understand because of one or more of the following communication problems:

 - Language Delay

 Early surgical repair usually provides a much-improved mechanism for speech.
 As children with cleft lip and/or palate grow, the development of speech and communication skills should be followed closely by a trained speech professional.
 Even after cleft palate repair, children may need specialized therapy in order to correct their speech.
 They may also need a second palate surgery to ensure that their palatal structures and muscles are in place for proper speech.

 The following links offer more information about understanding cleft-affected speech:

 A Speech-Language Pathologist, often referred to as a Speech Therapist, is a specially-trained healthcare professional that provides speech and language services in a medical setting, school setting, private clinic, or home-based intervention program.
 Typical goals of the therapy are to (1) establish correct articulatory placement; (2) maximize oral pressure for the pressure consonant sounds (plosives, fricatives, and affricates); and (3) maximize oral-pharyngeal articulatory function.
 The overall goal of therapy is to have the child achieve normal speech and communication for their age and developmental level.

 Speech Home Practice & Parent Resources